Neyghyw/hexlet-git/README.md

 No code No pain

-My surname is Kuzmin.
+My name is Nickolay.
 I'm 21 years old.
-My name is Nickolay and this is my hexlet-git project on Git Hub ;)
+This is my hexlet-git project on Git Hub ;)